UFC 327: Breaking Down Our AI’s Picks

-The wins came across weight classes and styles.
+The cleanest wins came in fights where grappling or cardio was the dominant variable.
 Charles Radtke dominated Francisco Prado for a lopsided unanimous decision (30-26 on all three cards) that our model backed at 62 per cent confidence.
 Mateusz Gamrot locked up an arm triangle on Esteban Ribovics at 4:19 of the second round, exactly the grappling-heavy finish the model identified as likely.
 Tatiana Suarez sank a rear-naked choke on Loopy Godinez in round two, vindicating a pick made at 68 per cent confidence based on Suarez's relentless wrestling pressure.
-Cub Swanson knocked out Nate Landwehr at 4:06 of the first round, and Aaron Pico outpointed Patricio Pitbull across three rounds in what many considered an upset.
+Cub Swanson knocked out Nate Landwehr at 4:06 of the first round.
 Dominick Reyes edged Johnny Walker via split decision (29-28, 28-29, 29-28), a fight our model flagged as a coin-flip that leaned slightly toward Reyes on recent form.
-Vicente Luque caught Kelvin Gastelum with a D'arce choke just 4:08 into the first round — though we picked Gastelum on that one, so it counts against us.

 The Pico-over-Pitbull call is worth lingering on.
 Pitbull is the bigger name, the former Bellator champion with a highlight reel of knockouts.
 Many casual fans and even some analysts defaulted to Pitbull.
 Our model did not care about name recognition.
 It searched for current rankings, recent UFC results, age trajectories and stylistic matchups, then concluded that Pico's speed and wrestling would neutralise Pitbull's power.
+Aaron Pico outpointed Pitbull across three rounds.
 That is precisely the kind of edge that data-driven analysis provides over gut feeling.

 Curtis Blaydes losing to Josh Hokit via unanimous decision (29-28 across the board) was a bigger calibration failure.
 The model had Blaydes at 75 per cent, which is far too high for a heavyweight bout.
 Heavyweights are the most volatile division in MMA because a single clean punch can end any fight regardless of skill differential.
 Our updated UFC prediction system now caps heavyweight confidence at 68 per cent and defaults most MMA fights to the 55–68 per cent range, reflecting the sport's inherent unpredictability.